tetris245/ULTRAbc/README.md

 Changes for future version

+* Changed position of AutoJoin message (for R100 compatibility)
 * Changed position of FREE and OUT buttons for chat rooms with map feature
 * New commands:
   - maproom to give infos about location of players in current mapped chat room